abem93/JS-Advanced-Concepts-Study/README.md

 Fascade Pattern
 -Basically create a function that contains all the similar information and takes in a parameter the only in formation that changes such as a url.

+Observer pattern
+-an object that updates something and then notifies observers when changes happen.
+- unsure how functions happen in there.
+  - after class made more sense.